spectrocloud/edgeforge/README.md

-├─ docker/        extra Dockerfile content files (optional) ├─ secureboot/    Trusted Boot directories (optional) ├─ userdata/      user-data files
+├─ docker/        extra Dockerfile content files (optional) ├─ secureboot/    Trusted Boot directories (optional) ├─ userdata/      user-data files my-config         A file that references specific combinations of the above my-config-2       Another file that references specific combinations of the above
 ```

 You can then create files in the root of the repo that combine your configuration files for a CanvOS run: